Annie Leibovitz: John Lennon

 Leibovitz was the last person to professionally photograph Lennon—he was shot and killed five hours later.
-A month or so later, Rolling Stone gave grieving music fans his "last image".
+About a month later, Rolling Stone gave grieving music fans his "last image".

-The photograph was subsequently re-created in 2009 by John and Yoko's son Sean Lennon posing with his girlfriend Charlotte Kemp Muhl, with male/female roles reversed (Sean clothed, Kemp naked), and by Henry Bond and Sam Taylor-Wood in their YBA pastiche October 26, 1993.
+The photograph was subsequently re-created in 2009 by the couple's son Sean Lennon posing with his girlfriend Charlotte Kemp Muhl, with male/female roles reversed (Sean clothed, Kemp naked), and by Henry Bond and Sam Taylor-Wood in their YBA pastiche on October 26, 1993.

 1980–2000

 Leibovitz's new style of lighting and use of bold colors and poses got her a position with Vanity Fair magazine in 1983.

 Leibovitz photographed celebrities for an international advertising campaign for American Express charge cards, which won a Clio award in 1987.